textpattern/server-site-support/README.md

-# Textpattern Server & Site Support Issues
+# Server & Site Support Issues

-Textpattern server down or misbehaving?
+Is a Textpattern project site, server or channel down or misbehaving?
 [Please open an issue](https://github.com/textpattern/server-site-support/issues/new).